 My best tip for using a wide-angle lens is GET CLOSER any time you are using it and you are not shooting a landscape!

-There are three other wide-angle lenses being offered by Fujifilm:
+There are four other wide-angle lenses being offered by Fujifilm:

 • 14mm f2.8 – Has a wider angle but is not weather resistent.